P-1000/airtribe-assignment/README.md

 The API will be accessible at `http://localhost:13000`.

-For a complete list of endpoints and their usage, visit the documentation endpoint mentioned in the Postman documentation section. [here] (https://documenter.getpostman.com/view/25809155/2sA2xfZZKZ)
+For a complete list of endpoints and their usage, visit the documentation endpoint mentioned in the Postman documentation section. [click here for api docs and testing](https://documenter.getpostman.com/view/25809155/2sA2xfZZKZ).